NCEAS/scicomptools/README.md

 been flagged as deprecated and filed in the eponymous folder in this repository.
-Installing this package using `install_github` **will not** get these functions, so if you’d like them you’ll need to clone this repository (or download the specific files that you want).
+Installing this package using `install_github` **will not** get these functions, so if you’d like them you’ll need to clone this repository (or download the specific files that you want from the “deprecated” folder).
 Deprecated functions are as follows:

-### Data Description / Wrangling

 - **`csv_summary`**: Convenient wrapper for running `Hmisc::describe` on
   a CSV and exporting the result as another CSV